By John Turney

 As we mentioned Bokamper was a Pro Bowler in 1979 but in 1980 the transition was occurring.

-At first, Shule balked but then, admitted became intrigued by the idea.
+At first, Shula balked but then became intrigued by the idea.
 So, the experiment began and it worked well.
 Duhe would play inside linebacker in base and sometimes dog or sometimes cover (though he wasn't good at it yet) and in passing situations would play inside as a tackle next to Bob Baumhower or even outside and rush as an end or do off the field for a nickel back.

 But this changed Bokamper's role.
-Duhe was doing many of the things Bokamper had been doing in nickel.
-And now, you could see Bokamper playing base 3-4 end which he could do, but it was not an ideal spot for a 6-6, 245-250-pound player.
+Duhe was doing many of the things Bokamper had been doing in the nickel defense and you could even see Bokamper playing some base 3-4 end which he could do, but it was not an ideal spot for a 6-6, 245-250-pound player.

 Bokamper told the media he was "glad" about the change that he could just play "fast and loose".
 Actually, it was Bokamper's wife who was more concerned about the change asking the obvious question "why change when he's been so successful as a linebacker"?
 Duh.